QTM 350 - Data Science Computing

 • Today we will have a hands-on session where we will build a container with all the tools we have covered in this course (!) 🤓

-• That includes a bash shell, a git client, a Python interpreter, a Jupyter notebook server, a Quarto document processor, and a SQL database
+• That includes a bash shell, a git client, a Python interpreter, a Jupyter notebook server, a Quarto document processor, a SQL database, and Jupyter tools

 • We will build the container using a Dockerfile, and then run it locally

-• The container will be based on the official Ubuntu image, and we will install all the necessary packages in it
+• The container will be based on the official Ubuntu image (the same we used when creating an AWS instance), and we will install all the necessary packages in it

-• We will also see how to mount volumes in the container to persist data
+• We will explore how to mount volumes in the container to persist data

-• As we saw in the last lecture, there are many Docker images for data science, such as Jupyter, RStudio, and PostgreSQL
+• As we saw in the last lecture, there are many Docker images for data science, such as Jupyter, RStudio, and SQLite

-• There are other ways to build containers.
+• There are many ways to build (multiple) containers.
 For example:

 Let’s get started! 🚀